eeverman/andhow/README.md

 *	Redirect AppConfig errors during tests to some place other than out.
 Ideas
 -----
-*	Make AppConfig just an interface w/ static methods and default methods.
-	Actual implementation should be AppConfigCore, which would have no instancing rules/restrictions.
-	This would separate construction/reset complexity from the actual AppConfig logic, allow easier testing of just the AppConfigCore, and make it easier to create new instances for subtrees or isolated trees (like servlet config).
 *	ConfigPoints should validate their default value against any constraints at construction time to ensure bad defaults cannot be spec'ed.
 *	If dynamic properties are supported, then there needs to be a way to do